 Fields: Modern China and Southeast Asia, Modern European Intellectual History, Soviet History

 Languages: Mandarin Chinese, Classical Chinese, Russian, Japanese, Vietnamese

 Educational Background: B.A. in History, Summa Cum Laude with Albion College Honors, Albion College, 2015

 I was born and raised in Grand Rapids, Michigan, and graduated from Albion College with a B.A. in History.
 I was valedictorian of my class and am a third-generation Albion College graduate in my family.
 I also come from a family of MSU alumni and athletics fans.

 My B.A. thesis, which received Albion College’s Most Outstanding Honors Thesis Award, explores the debate among 20th-century Chinese intellectuals over how to interpret and categorize the ancient Chinese political philosophy Fajia, or “The School of Law.”

 I am interested in the history of Marxism and ancient Chinese thought, and I focus my research on the connections between these two.
 For my dissertation, I am researching the intellectual and cultural history of the Criticize Lin, Criticize Confucius Campaign (1973-1976).

-My other academic interests include psychoanalysis, Confucianism, Buddhism, and the political history of the international communist movement.
+My other academic interests include psychoanalysis, Confucianism, and the political history of international communism.